 In 2014, NEDCC completed the IMLS National Leadership Grant project to add the IRENE Audio Preservation Service to NEDCC's offerings.

-This month, NEDCC makes the IRENE service available to cultural institutions and individuals nationwide, as it wraps up the IMLS National Leadership Grant project.
+NEDCC's IRENE service is now available to cultural institutions and individuals nationwide, as it wraps up the IMLS National Leadership Grant project.

 We have archived the original pilot projects in the IRENE Seeing Sound Blog.
 Many thanks are in order as we move forward with the new IRENE service:

 First, our thanks go out to Dr. Carl Haber, Senior Scientist, and Dr. Earl Cornell, Computer Systems Engineer, at Lawrence Berkeley National Laboratory, who led the prior grant-funded initiatives that developed the IRENE technology.
 They worked closely with NEDCC during the process of creating the service, and were very generous with their patience, advice, and expertise throughout.